-'Gather up the fragments that remain, that nothing be lost,'-JOHN vi.
-12.
+'Gather up the fragments that remain, that nothing be lost.' -John 6:12.

-In studying the subject of obedience, there was more than one point which there was no opportunity of introducing, or which I was not able to express with sufficient clearness.
-In this closing chapter I wish to gather up some of these, in the hope that they may help someone who has indeed enrolled Himself in Christ's school of obedience.
+In this closing chapter I wish to gather up some points not yet touched upon, or not expressed with sufficient clearness, in the hope that they may help some one who has indeed enrolled himself in Christ's school of obedience.

-I. On LEARNING OBEDIENCE.
+I. ON LEARNING OBEDIENCE.

-And first, let me warn against a misunderstanding of the expression-learning obedience.
+First, let me warn against a misunderstanding of the expression- 'learning obedience.'

 We are apt to think that absolute obedience as a principle-obedience unto death-is a thing that can only be gradually learned in Christ's school.
 This is a great and most hurtful mistake.
-What we have to learn, and do learn gradually, is the practice of obedience, in new and more difficult But as to the principle, Christ commands. wants us from the very entrance into His school to make the vow of entire obedience.
-A little child of five can be as implicitly obedient as a vouth of eighteen.
+What we have to learn, and do learn gradually, is the practice of obedience, in new and more difficult commands.
+But as to the principle, Christ wants us from the very entrance into His school to make the vow of entire obedience.
+A little child of five can be implicitly obedient as a youth of eighteen.
 The difference between the two lies not in the principle, but in the nature of the work demanded.

 Though externally Christ's obedience unto death came at the end of His life, the spirit of His obedience was the same from the beginning.
 Whole-hearted obedience is not the end, but the beginning of our school life.
 The end is fitness for God's service, when obedience has placed us fully at God's disposal.
 A heart yielded to God in unreserved obedience is the one condition of progress in Christ's school, and of growth in the spiritual knowledge of God's will.

 Young Christian! do get this matter settled at once.
 Remember God's rule: all for all.
-Give Him all; He will give you all.
+Give Him all: He will give you all.
 Consecration avails nothing unless it means presenting yourself as a living sacrifice to do nothing but the will of God.
-The vow of entire obedience is the entrance fee for him who would be enrolled by no assistant-teacher, but by Christ Himself, in the school of obedience.
+The vow of entire obedience is the entrance fee for him who would be enrolled by no assistant teacher, but by Christ Himself, in the school of obedience.